 Triangulation is Not Necessary for Normal Decision-Making

 Why is triangulation not commonly practiced?
 We tend to dismiss the perspectives of imaginary characters as subjective fantasy or wishful thinking that do not provide any information that we don’t already know.
 IDL demonstrates that these explanations are largely a reflection of our desire to maintain a sense of control over our lives rather than a statement of the true worth of triangulation.
 We don’t want to share power; we often don’t want to access other perspectives that may challenge our own even if we are stuck or confused.
+If we hear information that is true but goes against the system of socio-cultural rewards and punishments in which we are embedded, we have extremely strong reasons for ignoring it.

 In addition, interviewing is work; you have to take the time to become and interview alternative perspectives, sort through their recommendations and then test them in your life.
 Authentic alternative perspectives that make sense to you are still a challenge to your comfortable, complacent world view, your confident self-assurance that you know what is best for you, that your goals are those of dharma/life/God/soul/divine will for you.
 Most of us prefer to suffer, be wrong or sleepwalk in drama rather than wake up.
-If we seek enlightenment we do so by trusting some external authority instead of learning to practice deep listening, in an integral sort of way, to our life compass.
+If we seek enlightenment, we do so by trusting some external authority instead of learning to practice deep listening, in an integral sort of way, to our life compass.